klailatimad/web-scraping-tutorial/projects/blancpain-scraping/README.md

 	```
 	python blancpain.py
 	```
 	This command initiates the scraping process.
-Data extracted from the Blancpain website will be saved in a designated file (e.g., `output.json`) within the project's directory.
+Data extracted from the Blancpain website will be saved in a designated file (e.g., `blancpain_watches_data.csv`) within the project's directory.

 3.  **Monitoring the Process:** While the script is running, it logs significant events or milestones, such as completion of data extraction from a page or encountering an error.
 Keep an eye on these logs to understand the progress and identify any potential issues that might need attention.